jamesbuckett/aws-cloud-practitioner-essentials/03-third-time-block.md

 <br>

 ## Quiz (10 Minutes)
-* Quiz on Module 5
+* Quiz on Module 5 - Storage and Databases

 *End of Section*